-The more conservative approach.
-Not all experts advocate the "use it or lose it" school of thought.
-The most conservative advice suggests you should leave your home equity in place.
-If in doubt about what's best for you, consider talking to a trusted financial advisor.
+But the more conservative advice is to leave your home equity in place.
+If in doubt, consider talking to a trusted financial advisor.

 Both conservative and more liberal financial experts agree, if you've got equity to use and don't need to hold onto it as a safety net, the best way to use it is as a prudent capital investment.
 Some examples include:

-Today, lower home prices make buying another home or real estate investment property a potentially sound capital investment, but only over the long haul (more than five or ten years).
+Buying another home or real estate investment property is a potentially sound capital investment, especially over the long haul (more than five or ten years).
 If you use a home equity loan to buy real estate, be sure that rental income will offset all or most of your carrying costs or that you have other means to carry the investment risk until it pays off.

 Experts agree that you should not use home equity to buy luxury items like big gas guzzling cars, boats, RVs, vacations, home theaters, and other items that don't give you a return on your money.